pomerium/documentation/content/docs/guides/guacamole.md

 :::note

-This guide provides steps to secure client access to the Guacamole gateway behind Pomerium.
+This guide provides steps to secure access to the Guacamole gateway behind Pomerium.
 It does not cover how to add connections to Guacamole itself.

 :::